dionmckew123-spec/CO-HR/co-platform-expanded-final/co-platform/README.md

   routers: create an approval record when a request is made and require an approval before changing the request status.
 * **Retention & audit** – use the `/retention/cleanup` endpoint (requires
-  the `privacy.retention` permission) to purge records older than a specified number of years.
-Schedule this operation periodically (e.g. via cron).
+  the `privacy.retention` permission) to purge or anonymise records older than the default four-year window.
+Extensions can be managed via `/retention/extensions` to respect legal holds granted by the Information Assurance Council.
 Record actions via `AuditLog` by adding logging statements to your endpoints.
 * **DSAR exports** – call `/dsar/{user_id}` from a user account (for your own data) or from an account with the `privacy.dsar` permission to obtain a JSON document containing all data about the specified user.
 The